Pros and Cons of Cotton Rugs

 I choose every product I review.
 I may earn an affiliate commission if you buy from one of the product links, at no extra cost to you.
 This income supports this site.
 See the full disclosure.

 I like the nuLOOM brand.
 They are an excellent choice because they are eco-friendly and come in so many styles and vibrant colors.

 I bought this cotton rug from Overstock for my kitchen.
 Here it is in my kitchen.

 I love the way this rug looks BUT I feel it almost always looks dirty even right after I wash it.
 Bottom line, I’m going to replace it as soon as I can find a replacement I like better.

 Rules For Buying Cotton Rugs.

-Based on my experience with cotton rugs I recommend ALWAYS buy one with a lot of pattern.
+Based on my experience with cotton rugs I recommend ALWAYS buying one with a lot of pattern.
 Don’t buy one with large white stripes!
 Pattern hides many sins, in any rug.

-Be prepared to wash it frequently if the rug is placed in a high traffic area.
+Be prepared to wash it frequently if the rug is placed in high-traffic areas.

 Don’t buy light-colored rugs.
 The pale blue or blush rugs are so pretty looking when you first buy them, but they show dirt quickly.
 I stick with darker colors, even denim blue vs light blue makes a big difference.